Kage-forge/KageMux/README.md

 ## 🚀 Core Arsenal

-* **Precision Targeting:** Seamlessly switch between massive batch folder automation and surgical single-file processing without needing to restructure your local directories.
+* **Kinetic Targeting:** Drop single files or entire batch folders directly into the GUI for instantaneous pathing and execution.
 * **The ShadowForge Engine:** Automatically scans and scores audio tracks, keeping the highest quality streams (Prioritizing FLAC/Opus > Dolby > AAC) while dropping inferior duplicates.
 * **Omni-Linguist Subtitle Parser:** Dynamically detects, preserves, and tags international subtitles (e.g., Japanese, Arabic, Spanish).
 The engine intelligently hunts for bracketed tags like `(Korean Names)` or `[Dubtitle]`, and actively preserves critical VOD source acronyms like `[CR]` and `[AMZN]` to create perfectly clean, serialized English metadata.
 * **Dual-Audio Routing:** Flawlessly configures Default and Forced flags for standard Dual-Audio (JP/EN) anime releases based on audio presence.
 * **The Phantom Reconstruct:** A specialized fallback pipeline that completely disassembles broken MKV files into raw streams via FFmpeg and reconstructs them into pristine containers.
 This is crucial for fixing "ADTS Header" errors or severe desync issues in catastrophic rips.
-* **Live Telemetry:** Features a sleek, Material-inspired GUI with live terminal outputs, dynamic hardware-accelerated spinners, and precise batch progress tracking.
+* **Live Telemetry:** Features a sleek, Material-inspired GUI with live terminal outputs, dynamic hardware-accelerated spinners, native Windows taskbar branding, and precise batch progress tracking.
 The engine concludes every batch run with a highly detailed, lore-accurate summary (**THE SHADOWFORGED REPORT** or **THE PHANTOM-RECONSTRUCTED REPORT**) detailing exact track retention data.

 ---